-All possible identifiable data (e.g. service and role) will be anonymised and stored separately to any contact details provided.
+All possible identifiable data (e.g. age, gender, ethnicity, history of chronic illness and postcode) will be anonymised and stored separately to any contact details provided.
 Your data will be anonymised when published in research publication(s).
 As part of these publications we may quote some of the comments or posts you make but it will not be possible to identify you from these quotes.
 Participants can access the outcome of study from the University of St Andrews website and media sources in around 6-9 months.